Frequently Asked Questions

 Q: Will the JVN system produce a change in our eye department workload?

 A: Yes.
 Most health care facilities in the IHS are able to provide diabetic retinopathy examinations to approximately 50% their known patients with diabetes each year.
 Participating in the IHS-JVN Teleophthalmology Program can substantially increase this examination rate.
-Referrals from the program must receive a live examination, so any effectively deployed IHS-JVN system is certain to increase the patient load on the system used to provide eye examinations.
-However, when properly implemented, the program reduces the number of routine diabetic retinopathy exams by offloading this lower acuity disease and substituting a smaller number of patients with more severe disease.
+Referrals from the program must receive a live examination, so any effectively deployed IHS-JVN system would be expected to increase the patient load on the system used to provide eye examinations.
+However, when properly implemented, the program reduces the number of routine diabetic retinopathy exams as patients diagnosed with minimal or no diabetic retinopathy will not be referred to the eye clinic.
 The net change is one of increased efficiency rather than increased workload.

 Q: How is the IHS-JVN Teleophthalmology Program funded?